pycage/shellfish/doc/Main.md

   files for transfer, if the client states to accept `gzip` compression.
 * The element {@link core.RpcProxy} notifies the server on destruction for immediate clean up.
+* There is now `dist/require2.js` as an experimental Promise-based version of the Shellfish module manager.
+It should replace the old one when ready.

 ### May 2023
 * The new elements {@link server.RpcSession} and {@link html.RpcProxy} allow